 The unique circumstances facing South Australia required the National Construction Code (NCC 2022) provisions to be tailored to our state by introducing a longer transitional period for some provisions.

-As the final step in introducing the NCC 2022 energy efficiency and liveability provisions in South Australia, the draft Ministerial Building Standard MBS 013: Application of NCC modern homes provisions to existing Class 1 buildings has been prepared.
-MBS 013 outlines how these provisions would apply to alterations, additions or repairs to existing homes.
+A new Ministerial Building Standard MBS 013 Application of NCC modern homes provisions to existing Class 1 buildings has been developed to specify how the energy efficiency and livable housing provisions apply to alterations and additions to existing homes.

 Documents